 Second, poor California is building the shit out of renewable energy, but it’s mostly displacing natural gas, which has relatively low levels of local pollution.
 That means the state is getting relatively little air-quality benefit from wind and solar — its shift to renewables is mostly benefiting the climate (look at that solar spike at the bottom).

-Third, the Southeast, one of the regions that benefits most from every marginal addition of wind and solar (thanks to the prevalence of coal power), has built the least.
+Third, the Southeast, one of the regions that benefit the most from every marginal addition of wind and solar (thanks to the prevalence of coal power), has built the least.
 That’s dumb.

 Subsidies are roughly in line with air and climate benefits, but only roughly